 If a driver refuses to give the rider service due to a Service Animal, it is considered to be a discriminatory act, and they will lose their ability to use the Driver app.; as explained in Uber’s Non-Discrimination Policy,

-The rider cannot be charged any cleaning fees due to the animal’s shedding or for the first or second reported mess involving the animal’s bodily fluids.
-However, a rider can be charged a cleaning fee for the third reported mess involving a service animal’s bodily fluids.
+A rider will not be charged for the first or second reported mess involving a service animal’s bodily fluids.
+A rider can be charged for the third reported mess involving a service animal’s bodily fluids.
 The rider may contest that such a mess occurred by responding to the fee notification email to notify customer support.”

 Riding With “Non-Service” Animals

 The definition of “Service Animal” within the Uber policy is well-defined.
 Therefore an Emotional Support Animal would not fall under this definition.
 According to their website, when riding with “non-service” animals they suggest it’s good practice to contact the driver who accepts your ride request.
 Using your app, send a text message or call to let the driver know you’d like to bring a pet.